andre-abadi/andre-abadi.github.io/_posts/2015-02-03-xbmc-downloader-5.md

 `chmod u+x /home/eagle/.config/deluge/finished.sh`

 For the last step, we need to use the Deluge GTK client available at this [link](http://dev.deluge-torrent.org/wiki/Download).
 Thanks to our previous work in the earlier parts, all you need to do is follow [these instructions](http://dev.deluge-torrent.org/wiki/UserGuide/ThinClient#GTKUI) and your Deluge program will interface with the daemon running on your XBMC downloader.

+In the Deluge client, click `Settings` then `Plugins`.
+Find the plugin called `Execute` and tick it.

+Once the plugin is enabled, go `Settings` then `Execute`.

+The last step is simply to add the script as the command to execute for when torrents are started and finished.

+Torrent Complete: `/home/eagle/.config/deluge/finished.sh`
+Torrent Added: `/home/eagle/.config/deluge/started.sh`

+###Conclusion

+And there you have it.
+That's everything I did.
+Hopefully you've learnt a bit along the way, as I have certainly learnt a lot in writing this guide.
+Thank you for taking the time to read through the guide.
+I hope your humble XBMC installation is now a powerful, automated TV show and movie downloader.